If Cars Could Talk Series

 Each quarter, we will select a book to read and discuss related to cars, driving, racing, and other related topics.

-ACM Virtual Book Club – Inclusive Transportation: A Manifesto for Repairing Divided Communities | Tuesday, August 13 | 6 pm – 7 pm
+ACM Virtual Book Club – Inclusive Transportation: A Manifesto for Repairing Divided Communities | Tuesday, March 11 | 6 pm – 7 pm

-Join the ACM Education Team and author Veronic Davis as we discuss why centering people in transportation decisions requires a great shift in how transit planners and engineers are trained, how they communicate, the types of data they collect, and how they work as professional teams.
+Join the ACM Education Team and author Veronica Davis as we discuss why centering people in transportation decisions requires a great shift in how transit planners and engineers are trained, how they communicate, the types of data they collect, and how they work as professional teams.
 Davis will define what “equity” means for a transportation project and how it can create something safer, better, and more useful for all people.

-The discussion and Q & A will take place on Zoom, August 13th at 6pm.
+The discussion and Q & A will take place on Zoom, March 11th at 6pm.

 This book is available on Kindle and print.
+Use code WEBINAR for 30% off.

 Propose-a-Program!

 Do you have an idea for engaging programming at ACM?
 Please–let us know!
 Reach out to [email protected] and we can discuss scheduling.